divvi-xyz/divvi-protocol/README.md

     --proxy-address 0x2f5E320698dB89CbefB810Fa19264103d99aAFB1
 ```

-To upgrade RewardPoolFactory from V1 to V2 (with protocol fee support), run:
+To upgrade an existingRewardPoolFactory from V1 to V2 (with protocol fee support), run:

 ```bash
 # Local upgrade